chloerobotics/chloebot/README.md

 The goal here is to make new research approachable, silly and fun to the beginner programmer or motivated amateur with a basic understanding of linear algebra and computer science.
 We will be building a chatbot and updating it's abilities using the latest research and our own ideas. *chloe* is a conversational neural network based on the Transformer sequence model.
 Modules are thoroughly explained and demonstrated using jupyter notebooks and toy examples that build from basic linear algebra and programming.

 [Python tutorials](https://www.learnpython.org/) are everywhere on the internet.
 If you want to learn so you can see how Deep Learning Transformers work for NLP I suggest using [jupyter notebooks](https://youtu.be/pxPzuyCOoMI) like [this one](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
-For a visual intro to linear algebra I recommend [3Blue1Brown's Essence of linear algebra](https://youtu.be/fNk_zzaMoSs) and how it applies to neural networks [Deep learning](https://youtu.be/aircAruvnKk)
+For a visual intro to linear algebra I recommend [3Blue1Brown's Essence of linear algebra](https://youtu.be/fNk_zzaMoSs) and [neural networks](https://youtu.be/aircAruvnKk)

 ## Table of Contents